makeTaller/Calendar/README.md

 # makeProject
 This is a general repository for my Java programs

-The directives of the directory are to server general methods that can be reused at will.
+The directives of this directory are to provide general methods that can be reused at will.